Make Me Happier: Evoking Emotions Through Image Diffusion Models: Results

 \subsection{Generalization to Real-world Scenarios}

-Editing images within the same emotional valence presents greater challenges compared to cross-valence emotion image editing due to subtle differences in emotional cues.
-Figure \ref{fig:fig12_pos2pos}(a) showcases our EmoEditor's results within the same valence.
-Our EmoEditor displays a nuanced understanding of emotional cues and produces impressive creative outcomes.
-In Example 1, it transitions from awe to contentment, depicting a sunset scene with afterglow.
-In Example 2, it generates a blooming white flower with additional purple flowers to evoke excitement.
-In Example 3, transitioning from amusement to awe, it transforms a lively spring scene into a tranquil night scene with moonlight.
+Editing images with the same emotional valence is more challenging due to subtle emotional cues.
+Figure \ref{fig:fig12_pos2pos}a demonstrates EmoEditor's ability to handle such tasks, as it removes a parachutist to reveal a breathtaking landscape, shifting excitement to awe.
 In real-world scenarios, some naturalistic images may evoke mixed emotions or no strong emotional responses at all.
-We challenge our EmoEditor to generate emotion-evoked images using neutral-valence source images randomly selected from the MSCOCO dataset \cite{lin2014microsoft}, commonly used for object detection.
-These images depict everyday life scenes with neutral emotions.
-Our EmoEditor applies positive and negative emotion transformations to these source images.
-Figure \ref{fig:fig12_pos2pos}(b) illustrates the generated results.
-In Example 1, to inject amusement into an office space, our EmoEditor embellishes the walls with delightful watercolor paintings and infuses lively and vibrant colors into the room furniture.
-Conversely, to evoke fear, our model creates an aged desk and dimly lit walls.
-In Example 2, for an image featuring a courtyard with a teddy bear observing the garden, our method enriches the scene by adding a beautiful flower bed, creating an awe-inspiring effect.
-Conversely, to evoke feelings of disgust, our EmoEditor removes the flowers from the courtyard and transforms the view into a dilapidated scene with shabby clothes hanging on the walls and trash bags in the corner.
-It is crucial to emphasize that our EmoEditor is \textit{not} trained in these neutral scenarios.
-All the generated results stem solely from the model's own creativity and imagination, without any human-annotated editing instructions or scene interpretations.
+We challenge our EmoEditor to generate emotion-evoked images using neutral-valence source images randomly selected from the MSCOCO dataset \cite{lin2014microsoft}.
+These images depict scenes of everyday life with neutral emotions.
+EmoEditor applies positive and negative emotion transformations to these source images.
+It enhances the lushness of a forest to evoke contentment and transforms it into a barren landscape for disgust (Figure \ref{fig:fig12_pos2pos}b).
+Notably, EmoEditor generates these results purely from its creativity, \textit{without} any human-annotated editing instructions or scene interpretations.

+Furthermore, EmoEditor can manage multi-emotion editing with the use of emotion encoding as input.
+We extend the single-target emotion scenario by randomly adding one additional emotion of the same valence as the target and then use EmoEditor for image generation.
+In Figure \ref{fig:fig12_pos2pos}c, EmoEditor generates a majestic mountain in the flame area of the source image to evoke awe.
+After adding contentment, it enriches the area with dense forests.